-The commercial fishing industry contributes an estimated $400 million annually to the State’s economy and supports coastal communities from Wyndham to Esperance.
+The commercial fishing industry contributes more than $1 billion annually to the State’s economy and supports coastal communities from Wyndham to Esperance.

-Most of Western Australia’s fisheries are managed for the State Government by the Department of Fisheries.
+Most of Western Australia’s fisheries are managed for the State Government by the Department of Primary Industries and Regional Development.

-The Patagonian Toothfish and Swordfish and Funa fisheries are managed for the Commonwealth Government by the Australian Fisheries Management Authority.
+The Patagonian Toothfish and Swordfish and Tuna fisheries are managed for the Commonwealth Government by the Australian Fisheries Management Authority.